 We utilize modern teaching methods that center on the learner and their needs.
 We steer away from long PowerPoint lectures focused on passive learning and instead engage in active learning with interactive discussions and skills sessions.
 Our curriculum incorporates a multi-modal learning approach utilizing the flipped-classroom model, simulation lab, and case based learning.
 We have partnered with our surgical and medicine colleagues to produce joint morbidity and mortality conferences to supplement emergency M&M cases.
 In addition, special topics are covered to give the learner a holistic view of emergency medicine.
 These topics include palliative care, physician wellness, cultural diversity, outreach services, financial planning, documentation, and medical legal considerations, just to name a few

-Our weekly conferences are typically held Thursday for 5 hours starting at 7am.
-Didactics is considered protected time for all rotations (with the exception of the trauma service during PGY-3 year).
+Our weekly conferences are typically held on Thursday for 4 hours starting at 8am.
+Didactics are considered protected time for all rotations (with the exception of the trauma service during PGY-3 year).
 A description of the conference components that we routinely utilize is below.

 Morbidity and Mortality

 Monthly critical review of emergency medicine case management with emphasis on common cognitive biases and patterns of error.

 Journal club is carried out via small group, attending led discussion.
 Current articles are discussed with an emphasis on study design and data analysis as a means to teach residents how to evaluate the quality of a paper and how to incorporate current evidence into their practice.

 Lectures given by our quality director on mitigating risk in the emergency department with emphasis on careful charting, proper discharge instructions, and follow up information.

 Through the use of high fidelity physical simulators, residents are able to work through complex clinical scenarios in real time to hone their skills.
 Simulation scenarios emphasize timely diagnosis, team management, composure under stressful situations, and effective communication.